microsoft/vscode-ai-toolkit/README.md

 ![AI toolkit model catalog](Images/model_catalog.png)

 > **💡 Tip**<br>
-> You'll notice that the model cards show the model size, the platform and accelerator type (CPU, GPU).
+> You'll notice that the model cards show the model size, the platform, and accelerator type (CPU, GPU).
 For optimized performance on **Windows devices that have at least one GPU**, select model versions that only target Windows.
 This ensures you have a model optimized for the [DirectML](../directml/dml-intro.md) accelerator.
 The model names are in the format of `{model_name}-{accelerator}-{quantization}-{format}`.
 >
 > To check whether you have a GPU on your Windows device, open **Task Manager** and then select the **Performance** tab.
 If you have GPU(s), they will be listed under names like "GPU 0" or "GPU 1".